brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/assignments/DataLad_for_reproducible_research_data_management.md

 - This exercise is a copy from [Brainkhack School](https://school-brainhack.github.io/modules/datalad/), but have small adaptation and change the recipient.
 - You will follow the tutorial in [Brainhack school DataLad module material](https://school-brainhack.github.io/modules/datalad/).
-- Follow the instruction and save the outputs from `datalad status`, and submit these outputs to TA.
+- Follow the instruction and save the outputs, and submit these outputs to TA.

 ## Instructions:

 - Go to the [Brainhack school DataLad module material](https://school-brainhack.github.io/modules/datalad/), Follow the tutorial in the video or [DataLad Handbook](https://handbook.datalad.org/en/latest/code_from_chapters/OHBM.html).
 - Please note that, as mentioned in the [tutorial page](https://school-brainhack.github.io/modules/datalad/), you might encounter some issues for some steps.
 - If you completed the steps in the tutorial, we need some evidence to prove that you have done that.
-	- Change directory to your `DataLad-101` folder and type `datalad status`, then copy and paste all the outputs to a text file.
+	- Change directory to your `DataLad-101` folder and type `git log -p -n 1`, then copy and paste all the outputs to a text file.
-	- Change directory to your `myanalysis` folder and type `datalad status`, then copy and paste all the output to the same text file.
+	- Change directory to your `myanalysis` folder and type `git log -p -n 1`, then copy and paste all the output to the same text file.
 	- These are evidence that you successfully completed the DataLab tutorial, follow the below step to submit the text file.

 ## Submission: